How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 2. Scheduling meetings

-They often say “yes” to be polite → confirm details
+• they often say “yes” to be polite → detail confirmation is appreciated

 3. Running the meeting